by Bruce E. Camber, August 2016 (Reviewed, updated a little 13 September 2022)

-Big bang cosmology uses the concept of an Epoch; it implies a beginning and endpoint.
-Within the smallest possible fraction of a second the Planck Epoch, the Grand Unification Epoch, and the Inflationary Epoch have begun and ended and the most extraordinary things in all of time have happened.
-It stretches our imaginations and maximizes credulity.
 The first “epoch” of the big bang theory with concepts that can be researched and tested is the electroweak epoch.
-Because the actual dynamics of electroweak processes can be replicated within CERN laboratory in Geneva, any new results of current research become a major global event.
+The actual dynamics of electroweak processes can be replicated within CERN laboratory in Geneva.
+Results of current research become a major global event.
 That data is shared as quickly as possible with literally hundreds-of-thousands of our finest thinkers around the world who begin to analyze the data, ponder the implications, and attempt to incorporate that data within their own research.